Our stories

 Anonymous Story

-I feel like I have some kind of trifecta of suicide experience, my own, caring for another and the loss of many dear queer friends to suicide as well as others from outside the community and people in my biofamily.
-Description goes here
+A story that explores a kind of trifecta of suicide experience: my own, caring for another and the loss of many dear queer friends to suicide as well as others from outside the community and people in my biofamily.

 -